-A plants’ basic requirements aren't so different from a humans' requirements.
+A plants’ basic requirements aren't so different from humans' requirements.
 Like us, they need food for energy.
 And like us, they need water to stay hydrated.
 And while technically plants don't breathe in the same way we do, they do need air to release energy from their food.

-Although two identical cells with identical sets of chromosomes are usually formed, this doesn't always happen and this is how plant mutations and new varieties, such as variegated leaves on otherwise all-green-leaved plants, result.
+Although two identical cells with identical sets of chromosomes are usually formed, this doesn't always happen and this is how to plant mutations and new varieties, such as variegated leaves on otherwise all-green-leaved plants, result.

 One of the major ways in which plants are different from animals, is plants make their own food through a process called photosynthesis.
 Photosynthesis converts light energy into chemical energy, which is then used to produce sugars/carbohydrates.
 These are then converted into other essential compounds, such as proteins, fats, hormones and everything else the plant needs for healthy growth.

 Photosynthesis uses carbon dioxide from the air and water, and also produces oxygen as a bi-product, making plants vital for all life on Earth.
 The simplified equation for photosynthesis is:

 Carbon dioxide + water + light energy → carbohydrate + oxygen

 Photosynthesis mainly occurs within the leaves, although it can also happen in other green parts of the plant.
 Photosynthesis takes place primarily in chloroplasts, which are the tiny chlorophyll-containing structures found within green plant cells.
 Chlorophyll is one of the pigments that give the leaves their characteristic colouring.

 During the day, chloroplasts act like tiny solar panels, absorbing as much of the sun's powerful rays as they can to power the process of photosynthesis.